skorks/toy_robot/README.md

 docker run -it robot_challenge
 ```

-For a more interactive experience, first run we can run back inside the docker container:
+For a more interactive experience, we can run bash inside the docker container:

 ```bash
 docker run -it --entrypoint /bin/bash robot_challenge